 Not only that, but many foods which humans eat, such as avocados, are actually poisonous to chickens and can do a lot of damage.

-It’s hard to know at times exactly what you should feed your girls and how much to feed them.
+It’s hard to know exactly what you should feed your girls and how much to feed them.

-So today, we are going to look at how you are feeding your chickens to death and how to prevent it… before it’s too late.
+So today, we will look at how you are feeding your chickens to death and how to prevent it… before it’s too late.

 Perhaps one of the major problems our birds face today is us killing them with kindness!